tshamz/pav2tty5lo7geycf/README.md

 - make sure volume is there before buy/sell in order to avoid getting stuck in a position
 - max out on .01 on a market with a long life left
   - over the course of that market's lifespan slowly sell small chunks of shares at .02
+- bot to sell of chucks of a large position as to not spook buyers

 ### API